How To Taper Off Xanax Safely

-What’s a Safe Way to Wean Myself from Xanax?
+What’s a Safe Way to Taper off Xanax?

 Long-time users of benzodiazepines like Xanax can become physically dependent on the drug.
 When these users try to stop, they can experience psychosis, anxiety, and even seizures.
 As a result, people with a Xanax habit are encouraged to work with a doctor on a safe tapering plan.
 The proper rate of the taper, and the length of the tapering process, is deeply dependent on how long the person has used Xanax and how much damage the drug has caused.

 When a person abuses a prescription benzodiazepine like Xanax, the body and mind both become dependent on the substance to fuel it.
 Without it, the person might experience uncomfortable symptoms of withdrawal, like convulsions and high blood pressure, that may be relentless if not treated properly.
 Withdrawal can even send the individual into fits of paranoia, rage, and depression.

 Fox News reported on potential threats during withdrawal that include:

 Not staying in rehab long enough or thinking it’s fine to return to socializing with other substance abusers once treatment is completed are common mistakes many people make.
 Those who lack a support network as they adjust back into a sober lifestyle are also at an increased risk of returning to a life of substance abuse.

 Failure to seek the appropriate type of treatment might also increase the risk for relapse.
 Medical detox is always necessary when it comes to benzodiazepine withdrawal, and withdrawal that is too abrupt or intense for someone to handle may also predispose that person to relapse.
 Around 40-60 percent of people who struggle with substance abuse end up relapsing within the first year following treatment, according to NIDA